 Takeaway

-• To get a job, focus on the problems of the company that you can solve.
+- To get a job, focus on the company’s problems that you can solve.

-• To ace the interview, be nice, friendly, professional, don’t speak too much, and tell them you want a family and a mortgage.
+- To ace the interview, be nice, friendly, professional, don’t speak too much, don’t make any jokes, and tell them you want a family and a mortgage.

 As a recent graduate, it took me two weeks to find my first job (in the middle of a pandemic.)